linusmossberg/monte-carlo-ray-tracer/README.md

 The **cameras** object contains an array of different cameras.
 The **focal_length** and **sensor_width** fields are defined in millimeters.
 A sensor width of 35mm (full frame) is most often usefull since focal lengths normally are defined in terms of 35mm-equivalent focal lengths.

-The **eye** field defines the position of the camera, and the **up** and **forward** field defines the orientation vectors of the camera.
+The **eye** field defines the position of the camera, and the **up** and **forward** fields defines the orientation vectors of the camera.
 The up and forward vectors can be replaced with the **look_at** field, which defines the coordinate that the camera should look at instead.

 The **width** and **height** properties are the dimensions of the sensor/image in terms of pixels.

 The **sqrtspp** (Square-Rooted Samples Per Pixel) property defines the square-rooted number of ray paths that should be sampled from each pixel in the camera.

 The **savename** property defines the name of the resulting saved image file.
-Images are saved in Truevision TGA format with the *\*.tga* extension.
+Images are saved in Truevision TGA format with the *.tga* extension.

 ### Materials Object